asifMuzammil/kubernetes-debug-toolkit/8_2_kubectl-common.md

 ---
 ## Next Steps

-In Part 9, we'll explore the `kubectl debug command` this will give you more access and insight into your Kubernetes resources, allowing you to troubleshoot issues more effectively and understand the state of your applications in greater detail.
+In Next Part, we'll explore the `kubectl debug command` this will give you more access and insight into your Kubernetes resources, allowing you to troubleshoot issues more effectively and understand the state of your applications in greater detail.

 ---
 [Next Article: Deep Dive into kubectl debug Commands →](./9_kubectl-debug.md)